Insider Sell: CEO and Presiden - GuruFocus.com

 Analysis of Insider Buy/Sell and the Relationship with the Stock Price

 Over the past year, Jason Okazaki has sold a total of 15,501 shares and purchased 0 shares.
-The insider transaction history for Assembly Biosciences Inc shows that there have been 0 insider buys in total over the past year, while there have been 9 insider sells during the same period.
-This trend may raise concerns among investors about the company's future prospects and the insiders' confidence in the stock.
+This recent sale of 6,561 shares represents a significant portion of his total transactions in the past year.
+The insider transaction history for Assembly Biosciences Inc shows that there have been 0 insider buys and 12 insider sells over the past year.

 The GF Value is an intrinsic value estimate developed by GuruFocus, calculated based on the following three factors: